(Effective February 1, 2022)

 |Claims information||Any personal data about you such as your name and contact information||A Slice user who submits information about you when they make a claim||To determine if the user’s claim is warranted, and if so, the amount to be paid||Your consent given to the Slice user|

-We routinely share some of your personal data with certain types third parties who are identified in the table below along with what they do with it.
+We routinely share some of your personal data with certain types of third parties who are identified in the table below along with what they do with it.
 Some of those third-party recipients may be based outside your home jurisdiction.
 If you are in the European Economic Area — please see the “Transfer of Your Personal Data Outside of the European Economic Area” further down in this Policy for more information including on how we safeguard your personal data when this occurs.

 We will never share your personal data with other third parties except under these circumstances.
 We do not sell your personal data to any third party for direct marketing purposes or any other purpose.